conduktor/conduktor-gateway-demos/virtual_topics/Readme.md

 ### Step 5: Produce data to the underlying topic

-Now we will produce 2 records to the underlying topic
+Now we will produce 2 records to the underlying topic, our mock car data for allCarsTopic, a red and blue car.

 ```bash
 echo '{